uthcode/learntosolveit/source/python.rst

 distutils
 =========
-Was the mechanism to to distribute python packages and extensions since Python 1.6.
-Introduce new version control comparision algorithm in distutil.
+Was the mechanism to distribute python packages and extensions since Python 1.6.
+Introduced new version control comparision algorithm in distutil.
 PEP-376 standardize the egg-info directories and provide APIs PEP-345 PKG-INFO content.

 http://distutils2.notmyidea.org/